DEEPDIP-project/CoupledNODE_Benchmark.jl/README.md

 `configs/conf.yaml` file or as environment variable as ENV["CONF_FILE"], see example [`configs/conf.yaml`](configs/conf.yaml) file for more details.

+There are two main scripts in the `Benchmark` repository:
+* `single_benchmark.jl": a script to train a single model (define in its config file), and produce its specific analysis for the model defined architecture.
+* `benchmark.jl`: compares the performance of all the models that have been trained already, and produces some summary plots to quantify which model is the best.

 ## Installation and running

 To install the dependecies and run the benchmark script, make sure you are in